 Disclaimer: Note that it only works if you own a website and can upload an HTML file to it.

-In Search Console, you can find an average position of each of your ranked keywords along with the number of clicks and impressions they get.
+In Search Console, you can find an average position of each of the ranked keywords along with the number of clicks and impressions they get.

-Every through keyword research starts with a list of topics relevant to your business.
-Here you should pick issues that come up the most in your conversions.
-But keep in mind the intent of your customers.
+Every keyword research starts with a list of topics relevant to the business.
+Here you should pick issues that come up the most in conversions.
+But keep in mind the intent of customers.
 Who are they?
 What are they searching for?
-By stepping into your customers’ shoes, you can build a list of relevant topics.
+By stepping into customers’ shoes, you can build a list of relevant topics.
 For example, real estate businesses might have topics like “housing,” “home remodeling,” home valuation,” etc.

 When you have a list of topics, it’s much easier to brainstorm a list of matching keywords.
-However, lots of businesses struggle to come up with a robust roll (you should end up with a list of a few thousand keywords).
+However, many businesses struggle to develop a vital role (you should end up with a list of a few thousand keywords).

 After all, what’s the point of wasting time on something that can be automated?

-Although there are dozens of tools that can help you with your keyword research, only a few of them are proven to work efficiently.
-You can use Google’s Keyword Planner for basic-level research, or use paid solutions that offer a more advanced approach to creating a relevant list of targeted keywords and useful search insights not only for Google but Bing and Yahoo as well.
+Although dozens of tools can help you with keyword research, only a few of them are proven to work efficiently.
+For example, you can use Google’s Keyword Planner for basic-level research, or use paid solutions that offer a more advanced approach to creating a relevant list of targeted keywords and useful search insights not only for Google but Bing and Yahoo as well.
 What’s more, recent changes in Keyword Planner had a massive effect on the validity of Search Volume – one of the key parameters of every keyword research.

 In this article, we used three tools provided by RankActive: Rank Tracker, Keyword Finder and Competitors Inspector.

-The next milestone of your keyword research begins by adding keywords that you already rank for and your keyword ideas to the Rank Tracker.
+The next milestone of keyword research begins by adding keywords that you already rank for and keyword research ideas to the Rank Tracker.

-- Add your new project to start working with RankActive.
+- Add new project to start working with RankActive.

 - Specify the tracking mode and add search engines.

-- Insert your list of keywords or generate a new list.
+- Insert list of keywords or generate a new list.

 - Connect Analytics (you can skip this step).

-Now you can check what keywords are tied to particular pages of your website, check their positions, efficiency, traffic volume, etc.
+Now you can check what keywords are tied to particular website pages, check their positions, efficiency, traffic volume, etc.

-See what keywords are being used by your competitors
+See what keywords are being used by competitors

-Assuming that you are not a pioneer in your niche, there might be dozens of your competitors on the market.
-The chances are, they’ve already being voluntold to do keyword research.
-All you have to do is take advantage of your competitor’s results.
+Assuming that you are not a pioneer in a niche, there might be dozens of competitors on the market.
+The chances are, they’ve already been voluntold to do keyword research.
+All you have to do is take advantage of competitors’ research results.

-You can try to do a competitor’s research by typing in your targeted keywords into the Google’s search bar and then check what websites are ranking higher than you in SERP.
+You can do a competitor’s research by typing in targeted keywords into Google’s search bar and checking what websites are ranking higher than you in SERP.
 That, however, may take ages.

-Now you can compare your keywords’ positions with those that specified competitors have and add their keywords to your list.
+Now you can compare keywords’ positions with those that specified competitors have and add their keywords to the list.

-- Secondly, you can try words that Google suggests to users when they are typing in your targeted keyword in the browser’s address bar.
+- Secondly, you can try words that Google suggests to users when typing in the targeted keyword in the browser’s address bar.
 You can quickly do that with Keywords Suggestions.

-- With Ranked Keywords tool you can quickly research your competitors’ keywords.
-Just enter your rival’s domain in the input bar and run the search.
+- With the Ranked Keywords tool, you can quickly research competitors’ keywords.
+Just enter the rival’s domain in the input bar and run the search.

 Keyword research doesn’t end with building a list of viable phrases.
 Essentially, the most important step is thought-out analysis and segmentation of keywords.
-How much traffic would they bring to your website?
+How much traffic would they bring to a website?
 Would they generate leads and conversions?
 What is the competition?
-How do they fit the content of your website’s pages?
+How do they fit the content of the website’s pages?

-Remember that the best keyword isn’t the easiest to rank for, it’s the one that’s likely to bring more revenue to your business.
+Remember that the best keyword isn’t the easiest to rank for.
+But, it’s the one that’s likely to bring more revenue to your business.